 - Sugar: The best sugar here is superfine or caster which helps dissolve into the cake batter and sauce without adding any additional flavor.
 You could half and half the sugar with light brown sugar or raw sugar alongside the caster sugar.

 - Butter: Butter is rubbed into this making it’s way throughout the pudding for a nice and light texture.
+Unsalted or salted works well here.

 - Milk: The only wet ingredient, this helps bind the cake batter as well as keep the pudding moist.
+You could replace in equal measure with non dairy milk.

-Other New Zealand recipes you'll enjoy
+More New Zealand recipes you'll love

 Chocolate Self-Saucing Pudding